UoM-ResPlat-DevOps/SpartanIntro/README.md

 # SpartanIntro
-An introduction to Spartan and Linux training course.
+An four hour training course that provides an introduction to the Spartan HPC/Cloud hybrid and an introduction to the Linux command line.